coil-language/coil-lang/README.md

 Coil aims to be an all-in-one solution for all of your web development needs.
 This includes a language, an editor, and a full stack framework.

-The goal of Coil is to enable a team of 1-4 develop apps that rival that of 100s.
+The goal of Coil is to enable a team of 1-4 to develop apps that rival that of 100s.

 Status
 - [x] coil-lang (pre-alpha)